 - 27.1 At different stages throughout the disciplinary procedure various letters will be sent.
 It is the responsibility of the person sending the letter to ensure a copy is also sent to the staff member's Line Manager.
 The Line Manager is responsible for ensuring a copy of each letter is saved within the employee's staff file.
-These letters should be further dealt with in accordance with the guidelines outlined in point 22.0 'Expiry of Warnings.' - 27.2 The Appendices associated with this policy and procedure contain various standard letters and templates which are to be used to ensure some consistency across the School and across the organisation.
+These letters should be further dealt with in accordance with the guidelines outlined in point 22.0 'Expiry of Warnings'. - 27.2 The Appendices associated with this policy and procedure contain various standard letters and templates which are to be used to ensure some consistency across the organisation.
 The letters should be amended to reflect individual circumstances.
-If in doubt about the wording to suit specific circumstance then please seek advice from Richard Meynell (Potens HR Consultant).
+If in doubt about the wording to suit specific circumstance then please seek advice from Richard Meynell (Potens HR Consultant). - 27.3 Template letters are accessible via Potens' Discipline Policy and Procedure -Appendices